 Medieval Dubrovnik serves as King's Landing, the capital of Westeros, and the site of Cersei Lannister's "walk of shame."
 And Minceta Tower, built in 1319 as a fortress to protect the city, is the House of the Undying on the show.
-Tour guides have been hawking Game of Thrones tours, trying to capitalize on the hoopla.
+Tour guides have been hawking Game of Thrones tours, trying to capitalise on the hoopla.

 While the HBO show has boosted Croatia's economy during a slump that continued until 2014, the city government has decided the hordes of tourists aren't worth it.
 Dubrovnik's mayor Mato Franković wants to limit the number of tourists — by a lot.
 While Unesco, which gave the city Old City World Heritage Site status in 1979, recommends permitting up to 8,000 people a day inside the city walls, Franković wants to cap it at 4,000.